Composed solutions of synchronized patterns in multiplex networks of Kuramoto oscillators: Composition of solutions in multiplex networks

 \section{Composition of solutions in multiplex networks}

 With the perspective described in the previous section, we can study a multiplex network composed of $M$ layers, each one with $N$ oscillators.
 In this framework, we can consider the case where the connectivity of each layer is identical and arbitrary.
-So, we can study the large and sophisticated multiplex system with $NM$ oscillators, by studying the behavior of simpler, smaller systems: a network with $N$ oscillators and connectivity given by the intra-layer connection scheme $\bm{A}_{\mathrm{intra}}$, and a network with $M$ oscillators and connectivity given by the inter-layer connection scheme $\bm{A}_{\mathrm{inter}}$.
+So, we can study the large and sophisticated multiplex system with $NM$ oscillators, by studying the behavior of simpler, smaller systems: a network with $N$ oscillators and connectivity given by the intra-layer connection scheme $\bm{A}_{\mathrm{intra}}$ as described in Eq. (\ref{eq:matrix_intra_system}), and a network with $M$ oscillators and connectivity given by the inter-layer connection scheme $\bm{A}_{\mathrm{inter}}$ as described in Eq. (\ref{eq:matrix_inter_system}).
 With this, we can obtain solutions and the transient dynamical behavior of the multiplex network by studying the behavior of the intra-layer and inter-layer representations.

 This composition procedure can be summarized in the following proposition: \begin{prop} Let

 and